metacontract/mc/site/docs/01-concepts/02-key-concepts.md

 ### 2. Dictionary Contract

-The Dictionary Contract acts as a registry for all Function Contracts within a Meta Contract system.
+The Dictionary Contract acts as a registry for all Function Contracts within a Meta Contract.
 Its main responsibilities are:

 - Mapping function selectors to the addresses of their corresponding Function Contracts.
 - Providing a mechanism to update these mappings, enabling upgrades.